pydio/pydio-doc-admin-guide/1_installation_guides/3_home_and_enterprise_edition/macOS_install.md

 _This guide describes the steps required to have Pydio Cells running on macOS._

+## Requirements

-#### PHP
+### PHP

 PHP FPM is required to run the Pydio frontend.
-To install, run the following commands :
+To install, run the following commands:

 ```
 brew tap homebrew/dupes